tahabasri/Salesforce-DeFacto/ExperienceCloud/LWR-SupportRTL/README.md

 # Support RTL Layouts in LWR Sites

 ## Context
-- You have a requirement to build an LWR Site with support of multiple languages.
+- You have a requirement to build an LWR Site with support for multiple languages.
-- The user will see the site based on his profile's language initially.
+- The user will see the site based on their profile's language initially.
-- The user will have ability to switch between site supported languages.
+- The user will have the ability to switch between site-supported languages.
-- Site should be displayed in RTL layout for languages supporting RTL (e.g Arabic)
+- The site should be displayed in RTL layout for languages supporting RTL (e.g., Arabic).

 Here is some guidance you may follow for RTL with LWR.

 ## Notes
 - RTL is not officially supported in an OOTB fashion.
-Customers should be able to achieve RTL by adding `dir="rtl"` to the body tag of the site and then making some CSS and layout adjustments to the site to make it meet their needs.

 ## Prerequisites
 - Check the [Right-to-Left (RTL) Language Support](https://help.salesforce.com/s/articleView?id=xcloud.faq_getstart_rtl.htm&type=5)